 Teaches Principles 1, Auditing, Advanced Accounting, Governmental Accounting (MAC level)

 Dr. Greenwald teaches DBA courses in the field of Organizational Behavior as well as Research Methods II and III.
+Her research interests are in work motivation.

 Teaches Strategic Management at the graduate and undergraduate level.